 The HDR features present a wide color gamut, for sure, but it does not do as good a job of deepening the shades and making the blacks uniform (even though the grays look very uniform).

-Like many other television screens in the mid-range, the Sony X800H does not support variable refresh rate technology, however, it does do well as PC monitor, nonetheless.
+Like many other television screens in the mid-range, the Sony X800H does not support variable refresh rate technology, however, it does do well as a PC gaming monitor, nonetheless.
 Its excellent viewing angles would be a particular asset if your ever have to share your screen with others.
 The 4:4:4 chroma support means that reading text on this screen is a breeze, and there is no permanent burn-in risk when you use this TV for extended hours.
 All in all, the Sony X800H is a great TV overall for console gaming, PC gaming, and general use.

 The Samsung UN40M5300UA is an awesome HD smart TV.
 It comes jam packed with so many features that make it perfect for the ultimate gaming experience between friends and family.